Sigma Level Calculator

 - defects per million units (DPM)

-The minimum required input is DPMO in which case the six sigma calculator outputs the corresponding sigma level, standard yield and percent defects.
-Entering number of defects and total opportunities for a defect to occur outputs the control level (sigma), yield, percent defects and DPMO.
+The minimum required input is DPMO in which case the six sigma calculator (not to be confused with a sigma notation calculator!) outputs the corresponding sigma level, standard yield and percent defects.
+Entering the number of defects and total opportunities for a defect to occur outputs the control level (sigma), yield, percent defects and DPMO.
 Entering defects, number of units and number of opportunities per unit (the number of specifications that need to be controlled for quality for each unit, defect opportunities per unit) results in the full output of the calculator, including DPM, percentage of defect units, and rolled throughput yield on top of the outputs covered so far.

 What is Six Sigma in process control?